cunarist/app-template/README.md

 - `native`: Rust crates.
 The name of the library crate folder should be the same as that of the library crate's name.
   - Think of `hub` crate as your Rust entry point.
 It is not a binary crate but it is similar.
   - Do not modify `bridge` module inside `hub` crate.
-  - `config.toml.template` file is okay to be modified if needed.
+  - `config.toml.template` file is okay to be modified.

 ## Division of Functions